 Signs And Characteristics Of High Need Babies

-1. Frequent feeding: A high needs baby may demand feed for comfort,, even when they are not hungry or have been fed recently.
+- Frequent feeding: A high needs baby may demand feed for comfort, even when they are not hungry or have been fed recently.

-1. Can’t put the baby away: Your arms are where a high need baby would like to stay all the time.
-Any attempts to place the clingy baby elsewhere may result in hysterical crying.
+- Can’t put the baby away: A high need baby wants to be held all the time.
+Any attempts to place this clingy baby elsewhere may result in hysterical crying.
 A high need baby may also demand to be held and cuddled each time they feel scared or are in discomfort.

 Difference Between A Colicky Baby And A High Needs Baby